USDA-SCINet/scinet-site/pages/training_events/virtual/access-platforms.md

 ## AgLearn

-AgLearn hosts multiple free learning courses and learning platforms including Skillsoft Percipio.
+AgLearn hosts multiple free learning courses and learning platforms including Skillsoft/Percipio.

-All federal USDA permanent and term employees should be able to access the courses listed on this free online training page by logging into AgLearns.
+All federal USDA permanent and term employees should be able to access the courses listed on this free online training page by logging into AgLearn.

 {% comment %}
 Non-federal USDA employees may access AgLearn using the following steps: